codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 ## Supporting third-party applications

 Liferay allows gadgets to be personalized by adding third-party applications to your site.
 Because these applications require different credentials, users are sometimes hesitant to share their private info with other sites.
 However, you can provide a richer user experience by allowing a means for the user to interact with protected resources from service providers within Liferay Portal.
 This process is possible by implementing *OAuth*.
 OAuth is often characterized as a "handshake mechanism" where, instead of requiring personal information, your site redirects the user to their service provider, such as Twitter.
 Then, they can tell Twitter to allow your site access to their account with limited resources.
 This is accomplished by acquiring request and access tokens as well as a token secret to authenticate the uses of your gadget.
+This process is explained in detail in Liferay's User Guide: <place link here>.
 There are many other service providers that use this mechanism, such as Evernote, Facebook, Google, Netflix, Photobucket, Yahoo and many more.

 Your gadget must include certain calls and properties to enable OAuth to run effectively.
 Below, the requirements for OAuth are listed along with examples from a Twitter gadget that views a user's timeline: